DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

 ## Proposal #2

 This second proposal is based on improvements and added features that are interesting to you.
-The solution includes the approach defined in [Proposal #1](http://danielmolinar.github.io/en/proposals/padelshop/#proposal-1) and the development of an external API/service which will provide one point of access and management to the data of the racquets which will be stored in a database.
+The solution includes the approach defined in [Proposal #1](http://danielmolinar.github.io/en/proposals/padelshop/#proposal-1) and the development of an external API/service which will provide one point of access and management to the data of the rackets which will be stored in a database.
 This approach has added value such as:

-   - Racquets and data management from an administrator portal where only you will have access allowing you to have full control over the shown racquets and the data without the need of IT knowledge.
+   - rackets and data management from an administrator portal where only you will have access allowing you to have full control over the shown rackets and the data without the need of IT knowledge.
-   - Users will be able to create and delete custom racquets into their own graph.
+   - Users will be able to create and delete custom rackets into their own graph.
    - Logging and monitoring will be build for better maintenance and error solving as well as security rules.
    - Enabling a new world of future developments and additional features (i.e. storing which filters the user has applied for the creation of customized newsletters and more).

 ### Scope of work, Timeline & Phases

 This solution is more time extensive but a better approach from the engineering point of view since it will give you full control of the data and decouple yourself from the need of someone with IT knowledge.
-The process is summed up into two deliverables, the first one would be the user interface with the filter, graph and list of racquets and a second one which will include the racquets creation from the website and the administrator panel for the management of the data.
+The process is summed up into two deliverables, the first one would be the user interface with the filter, graph and list of rackets and a second one which will include the rackets creation from the website and the administrator panel for the management of the data.
 For most of the development a Shopify account will be needed, and a new host platform will be required for the external API/service and Database at the end of the first deliverable.

 The following is a list of the deliverables included in the service proposal:

    - <ins>Kick-off:</ins> Kick-off meeting and goals definition.
    - <ins>Exploration:</ins> Exploration of the website's code and familiarization with it.
    - <ins>Design:</ins> User interface design proposals for multiple devices and feedback.
-   - <ins>Data management:</ins> Management of the current racquets measurement data into the database.
+   - <ins>Data management:</ins> Management of the current rackets measurement data into the database.
-   - <ins>Graph Interface development:</ins> Once the design is agreed the development of the interface will take place excluding the feature of adding new racquets.
+   - <ins>Graph Interface development:</ins> Once the design is agreed the development of the interface will take place excluding the feature of adding new rackets.
-   - <ins>Data Reading Development:</ins> The server development will include the database connection and the endpoint (entry point) to retrieve the racquets and the measurement data
+   - <ins>Data Reading Development:</ins> The server development will include the database connection and the endpoint (entry point) to retrieve the rackets and the measurement data
    - <ins>First Deliverable Launch:</ins> Once the previous steps are built and approved the first deliverable product will be launched in the current padelshop website as a new entry.
-   - <ins>Racquet Creation Interface Development:</ins> Following the previous agreed design will take the development of the racquet addition interface.
+   - <ins>racket Creation Interface Development:</ins> Following the previous agreed design will take the development of the racket addition interface.
-   - <ins>Data management Server Development:</ins> Extending the previous development now the endpoints to delete, update and create racquets will be added along user authorization, data validation and request rate limit as a good practices for keeping a safe and reliable development
+   - <ins>Data management Server Development:</ins> Extending the previous development now the endpoints to delete, update and create rackets will be added along user authorization, data validation and request rate limit as a good practices for keeping a safe and reliable development
    - <ins>Administrator Panel development:</ins> The administrator panel development will take place
    - <ins>Final Launch:</ins> Includes website new release launch with the new feature and administrator panel launch.